nopnop2002/python-periphery-example/README.md

 ### Hardware requirements
 BMP280 with spi interface.
-BMP280 has 4-pin specification (for i2c only) and 6-pin specification (for i2c/SPI), but when using it with SPI, you need to use a 6-pin specification module.
+BMP280 breakout board has modules with 4 pin specifications (for i2c only) and 6 pin specifications (for i2c/SPI), but when using it with SPI, it is necessary to use a 6 pin specification module.

 ### Wirering